 Silchester, Hampshire Map & Website & Reading University/Silchester

-- Site was centre of the Iron Age kingdom of the Attrebates from the first century BC.
+- Site was centre of the Iron Age kingdom of the Attrebates from the 1st century BC.

 - Roman era town developed shortly after AD 43.